publicdocs/uscode/assets/md/titles/usc06/us/usc/t6/ch1/schVIII/ptF/m__us_usc_t6_s427.md

     (b) __Content of report__

-    The report under subsection (a)(2) of this section shall include the following matters:
+    The report under subsection (a)(2) shall include the following matters:

         (1) __Assessment__